Skip to main content

 Automatic Knowledge Retrieval

-Set knowledge_config on an agent to have the server search relevant memory entries before every generation and inject them as system messages:
+Set knowledge_config on an agent to have the server search relevant memory entries before every generation and inject them as a delimited reference-context message (never as system content, since memory entries can be user-derived).
+See Knowledge Config in the Agents module.

 {